-We estimate net proceeds from this offering (after deducting underwriting discounts and estimated expenses) to be approximately \$.
-We intend to use all of the net proceeds of this offering, together with a combination of our cash on hand and borrowings of approximately \$ million under our existing revolving credit facility, to repay all of the borrowings outstanding under the bridge credit facility that we entered into to fund a portion of the purchase price for the Unilin Acquisition.
+We estimate net proceeds from this offering (after deducting underwriting discounts and estimated expenses) to be approximately \$1,388.1 million.
+We intend to use all of the net proceeds of this offering, together with borrowings of approximately \$11.9 million under our existing revolving credit facility, to repay all of the borrowings outstanding under the bridge credit facility that we entered into to fund a portion of the purchase price for the Unilin Acquisition.
 The bridge credit facility matures on October 27, 2006, and bears interest at (i) the greater of (x) prime rate or (y) the overnight federal funds rate plus 0.50%, or (ii) LIBOR plus an indexed amount based on our senior, unsecured, long-term debt rating.
 As of December 31, 2005, our borrowings under the bridge credit facility accrued interest at the rate of 4.97% per year.